FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/prereqs_overview/preinstall_ports.md

 -   PeSIT (PESITANY protocol): PeSIT in plain text
 -   SSL: PeSIT protocol over SSL/TLS
 -   COMS: Synchronous transfers
--   Copilot: Provides access to <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> UI server from a user Internet browser
+-   Copilot: Provides access to {{< TransferCFT/componentshortname >}} UI server from a user Internet browser
--   Copilot for <span class="mc-variable suite_variables.Central_GovernanceName variable">Central Governance</span>: Provides secure access for <span class="mc-variable Primary.CG or_UM variable">Central Governance</span> (mutual authentication)
+-   Copilot for {{< TransferCFT/centralgovernancename >}}: Provides secure access for (mutual authentication)
--   <span class="mc-variable Primary.CG or_UM variable">Central Governance</span>: Used to connect to Central Governance
+-   : Used to connect to Central Governance